jhjeong314/Proofmood/README.md

 # Proofmood

-Proofmood is a computer logic system started in 2009.
+Proofmood is a computer logic system for Fitch calculus (propositional and 1st-order).

 Currently it is hosted at [https://proofmood.mindconnect.cc](https://proofmood.mindconnect.cc).
 This website is based on LAMP.
 The logic engine is written in JavaScript.

+This project started in 2009.
 In 2023, I decided to move to Django and rewrite the logic engine in Python.

 You'll need a nodding knowledge in Python and Jupyter Notebook to read this repo.